menu

 This sort of software takes online gamers' user account information.

-Trojan-IM malware steals your login information and passwords for instant messaging services like ICQ, MSN Messenger, AOL Instant Messenger, Yahoo Pager, Skype, and others.
-One may claim that these messengers are no longer in use.
-Even new communication services, however, are vulnerable to Trojans.
+Trojan-IM malware steals login information and passwords for instant messaging services like ICQ, MSN Messenger, AOL Instant Messenger, Yahoo Pager, Skype, and others.
+Although some may claim these messengers are no longer in use, even new communication services are vulnerable to Trojans.
 Trojans might potentially attack Facebook Messenger, WhatsApp, Telegram, or Signal.

 This sort of Trojan can alter data on your computer, causing it to malfunction or preventing you from accessing particular files.
 After you have paid the ransom, the thief will only restore your computer's performance or unblock your data.